 I will receive my GI Bill benefits as soon as I enroll.

 FALSE.
-Before you can apply for benefits, you need to work with your academic advisor, determine your major, and develop an educational plan.
+Before you can apply for benefits, you need to work with your academic adviser, determine your major, and develop an educational plan.
 Then, select your courses, enroll, & then with your school’s VA certifying official, apply for benefits.

 If I am using my GI Bill online to get a degree, I don’t quality for BAH.